 How is the Municipality and water use regulated?

-We are regulated by the Ministry of Environment and Climate Change, which sets the maximum volume we can pump each day.
+We are regulated by the Ministry of the Environment, Conservation and Parks, which sets the maximum volume we can pump each day.
 In fall, winter and early spring we do not have a problem with over pumping and rarely exceed half of the allowed volume.
 However, during periods of heavy non-essential water usage, the system must be monitored carefully to avoid exceeding the permissible volumes.

 Why is non-essential water use important?